The Banking Regulation Review: European Union

 - increasing transparency to the benefit of benchmark users.

-On 10 December 2019, the Low Carbon Benchmark Regulation40 entered into force.
-The Low Carbon Benchmark Regulation forms part of the European Union's action plan on sustainable finance.
-In light of the increasing number of investors pursuing low-carbon investment strategies and using low-carbon benchmarks to measure the performance of investment portfolios, the Low Carbon Benchmark Regulation aims to increase transparency and help prevent 'greenwashing' by introducing minimum standards for two new categories of 'green' benchmarks:
+On 10 December 2019, the Low Carbon Benchmark Regulation42 entered into force.
+Most of the proposals under the Regulation have applied since 20 April 2020; however, certain additional obligations will only apply from 31 December 2022.
+The Low Carbon Benchmark Regulation forms part of the EU's action plan on sustainable finance.
+In light of the increasing number of investors pursuing low-carbon investment strategies and using low-carbon benchmarks to measure the performance of investment portfolios, the Low Carbon Benchmark Regulation aims to increase transparency and help prevent 'greenwashing' by introducing minimum standards for two new categories of green benchmarks:

 - an EU climate transition benchmark, which is a benchmark where the underlying assets are selected, weighted or excluded in a way that the resulting benchmark portfolio is on a decarbonisation trajectory, and is constructed in accordance with the minimum standards laid down in secondary legislation; and